University says Uyghur student didn’t go to Hong Kong where he reportedly went missing

 Amnesty said it was trying to independently confirm the student’s whereabouts and safety, adding it will be able to provide a further response when it has more information.

 The Associated Press has not been able to directly contact the student and the university refused to provide his contact details, citing privacy concerns.
-The school said the professor communicated with him and confirmed his presence in South Korea.
-But the professor didn’t respond to calls from the AP.
+The school has not provided evidence of the student’s whereabouts, but said the professor communicated with him and confirmed his presence in South Korea.
+The professor didn’t respond to calls from the AP.

 The alleged disappearance of Abuduwaili Abudureheman, who has been studying in Seoul for seven years, sparked widespread concerns on social media since Amnesty first reported his case, saying the student appeared to have been detained and interrogated.
 Amnesty raised questions about the Hong Kong government’s possible involvement in human rights violations that rights groups accuse the Chinese government of committing against Uyghurs.